haliltprkk/haliltprkk/README.md

 <h3>👋 Hi, I’m Toprak</h3>

-- 🧑🏻‍💻 Current Work: I am working as Mobile Lead in a software development agency in Turkey
+- 🧑🏻‍💻 Current Job: I am working as Mobile Lead in a software development agency in Turkey
 - 👀 Proficiency: I’m interested in native android development and flutter
 - ℹ️ Experience: I finished my bachelor's degree in Computer Engineering, I have been dealing with Android since 2017 and I have been working as an android developer full-time since 2018.
 In addition to this, I have been actively developing flutter since 2020.
 - 🌱 Research: I’m currently improving myself about clean architecture, state management, testing etc.